joswr1ght/pptxurlcheck/README.md

 # pptxsanity
-Parse a PowerPoint PPTX file, extracting all URL's from notes and slides, and test for validity returning ERR or the non-OK HTTP status code.
+Parse a PowerPoint PPTX file, extracting all URLs from notes and slides, and test for validity returning ERR or the non-OK HTTP status code.

 ## Usage
 ```